aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 The following code example demonstrated how to specify various Markdown save options.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-base_conversions-SaveToMarkdownDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-base_conversions-SaveToMarkdownDocument.py" >}}

 ## How to Align Content Inside the Table while Exporting into Markdown

 Aspose.Words API provides **TableContentAlignment** enumeration which defines alignment directions to align contents in tables while exporting into the Markdown document.
 The following code example demonstrates how to align content inside the table.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_markdown_save_options-ExportIntoMarkdownWithTableContentAlignment.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_markdown_save_options-ExportIntoMarkdownWithTableContentAlignment.py" >}}